What is Sri Yukteswar Giri?

 The Serampore householder

-Priya Nath Karar was born on 10 May 1855 at Serampore, a former Danish trading enclave on the Hooghly River just north of Calcutta, into a prosperous Bengali Brahmin family in the cloth trade.
-The early biography follows the contour the lineage has stabilised: a precocious student of Sanskrit, mathematics and astronomy at Serampore Christian College; an arranged marriage that produced a daughter; the early death of his wife; and the gradual orientation of his attention away from family commerce and toward the contemplative inheritance that Bengal's nineteenth century — the same milieu in which Ramakrishna and the Brahmo Samaj were operating — was making available to a generation of educated householders.
-The decisive event of his life occurred in 1884, when he travelled to Banaras and met Lahiri Mahasaya — the East India Railway accountant whose Banaras household had become the centre of the modern kriyā yoga revival — and received the practice that his teacher transmitted only to those who had passed a slow vetting.
-The relationship lasted until Lahiri's death in 1895; the title Swāmī Sri Yukteswar Giri he later carried records his subsequent affiliation with the Giri branch of the renunciate daśanāmi order founded by Ādi Śaṅkara, taken under Mahanta Mahesh Giri at the Bodh Gaya math, although his outer life remained more that of a working scholar than of a wandering renunciate.
+Priya Nath Karar was born on 10 May 1855 in Serampore, a former Danish trading post on the Hooghly River north of Calcutta.
+His family were prosperous Bengali Brahmins in the cloth trade.
+The biography the lineage has settled on shows a precocious student of Sanskrit, mathematics and astronomy at Serampore Christian College, followed by an arranged marriage that produced one daughter, and the early death of his wife.
+Over time his attention moved from family commerce toward the contemplative inheritance that educated Bengalis of the nineteenth century were exploring.
+The same milieu produced Ramakrishna and the Brahmo Samaj.
+In 1884 he travelled to Banaras and met Lahiri Mahasaya, the East India Railway accountant whose household had become the centre of the modern kriyā yoga revival.
+He received the practice after the slow vetting Lahiri applied to all candidates.
+The relationship continued until Lahiri's death in 1895.
+The title Swāmī Sri Yukteswar Giri reflects his later affiliation with the Giri branch of the renunciate daśanāmi order founded by Ādi Śaṅkara, taken under Mahanta Mahesh Giri at the Bodh Gaya math.
+In practice his life looked more like that of a working scholar than a wandering renunciate.

 The Holy Science and the lineage's intellectual register